Last Updated: September 6th, 2023 by Aaron Gwynn

 We’ve created the seating chart of Petco Park above to help you better understand some of our recommendations below.
 Feel free to download this image and use it, we just ask that you credit Ballpark Savvy and link back to the page where you found the image.

 At this point, nearly every Major League team has some kind of variable pricing model where depending on how in-demand a game is, the ticket prices you’ll pay at the gate may go up or down.

-Sometimes pricing varies from day to day, other times it is a more formal "tiered" structure where when they are playing a big draw team like the Yankees, you'll pay a premium price compared to a perennial bottom-dweller who might be in the "budget tier."
+Sometimes pricing varies from day to day, other times it is a more formal “tiered” structure where when the Padres are playing a big draw team like the Dodgers, you’ll pay a premium price compared to a perennial bottom-dwellers who might be in the “budget tier.”

 So rather than focusing on specific prices and sections which tend to change fairly often, I want to talk about general rules and strategies for getting the best deals on tickets.

 SeatGeek is a big time ticket comparison site that lets you compare a bunch of different ticket brokers, marketplaces, etc. and find the best price for the game you want to go to.
 They also have a tool that projects whether ticket prices will go up or down – AKA whether you should buy now or wait.